Sky Guy Stargazes & Presentations

 The Planet Saturn.
 This is about what it looks like in the big scope.

-Globular Star Cluster “M5” About 24,000 light years away.
+Globular Star Cluster “Omega Centauri” is 18,000 light-years.
 Click for a larger image.

 The Andromeda Galaxy “M31” 2.3 million light-years away.
 Click for a larger image.